Who Is Ed Sheeran?

 After receiving the honor from Prince Charles, Sheeran gushed about the occasion, but also noted it was bittersweet: "My grandfather ... he died on this day four years ago, so it's actually quite a nice full circle thing," he said, according to the prince's Twitter account.
 "I guess he'd be pretty proud."

-A few weeks later, Sheeran revealed that he had celebrated another momentous occasion by getting engaged to girlfriend Cherry Seaborn just before the new year.
+A few weeks later, Sheeran announced that he had celebrated another momentous occasion by getting engaged to girlfriend Cherry Seaborn just before the new year.
+In August, he revealed that the two had secretly gotten married since then, telling the surprised interviewer that he's never "too public" about such personal det

 Early Years & Career in London